Table of Contents

-Most of the plants belonging to Asteraceae family have medicinal values.
-For eg., Solidago is used in dropsy, artemisia yields santonin, the juices and roots of a few plants are used in bowel disorders and have a cooling effect.
+Most of the plants belonging to the Asteraceae family have medicinal values.
+For eg., Solidago is used for dropsy, artemisia yields santonin, and the juices and roots of a few plants are used in bowel disorders and have a cooling effect.

-Taraxacum and Solidago laevenworthii are an important source of rubber.
+Taraxacum and Solidago laevenworthii are important sources of rubber.

 The capitula of Chrysanthemum roseum is dried and its powder is used as an insecticide.

 Characteristics of Brassicaceae